Bourgeois contact structures: tightness, fillability and applications: Obstructions to symplectic fillability

+The statement about surjectivity at the level of the fundamental group follows, as pointed out to us by a referee, from the fact that bubbling occurs in codimension 2 for semi-positive fillings, again via a push-pull argument.
+This can be carried out by an argument as in the proof of Lemma 2.3 in Ghiggini-Niederkrüger-Wendl \cite{GNW}, to which we refer the reader for more details. \end{proof}

 We now need to deal with the general setting of possibly non semi-positive fillings.
-As in the proof in the semi-positive case above, we have that each element in the moduli space $\calMbar$ intersects each co-core $C'_{\pm}$ transversely in a single point.
-This again gives a map $\mathcal{I}: \calMbar\to C'_+$, which, by uniqueness of the $u_{t,q}$'s, is a diffeomorphism near the boundary.
+As in the proof in the semi-positive case above, we have that each element in the moduli space $\calMbar$ intersects each co-core $C_{\pm}$ transversely in a single point.
+This again gives a map $\mathcal{I}: \calMbar\to C_+$, which, by uniqueness of the $u_{t,q}$'s, is a diffeomorphism near the boundary.
 However, as we are in the higher dimensional setting, the evaluation map on the marked and compactified moduli space will not automatically be a pseudo-cycle (e.g.\ in dimensions $2n+2\geq 8$).
-In order to remedy this, we appeal to the polyfold technology by Hofer-Wysocki-Zehnder, which has been worked out in full detail in the Gromov-Witten case (i.e.\ closed spheres) in \cite{HWZ_GW}.
-In particular, before giving the proof, we need to recall the set up of the polyfold perturbation that we will use in order to prove our statement; cf.\ \cite[Section 7.2]{MNW}.
+In order to remedy this, we appeal to the polyfold technology of Hofer-Wysocki-Zehnder, which has been worked out in full detail in the Gromov-Witten case (i.e.\ for closed spheres) in \cite{HWZ_GW}.
+In particular, before giving the proof, we need to recall the set up of the polyfold perturbation that we will use in order to prove our statement.
+The argument follows closely that of \cite[Section 7.2]{MNW}.